Leave a Message

 Demographics and Employment Data for Tacoma, WA

 Tacoma has 87,379 households, with an average household size of 2.42.
 Data provided by the U.S. Census Bureau.
 Here’s what the people living in Tacoma do for work — and how long it takes them to get there.
 Data provided by the U.S. Census Bureau.
 217,332 people call Tacoma home.
-The population density is 4,371.61 and the largest age group is Data provided by the U.S. Census Bureau.
+The population density is 4,371.61 and the largest age group is between 25 and 64 years old.
+Data provided by the U.S. Census Bureau.

 217,332